-Former 49er All-American Thrower Jon O'Neil Continues to Excel at Highland Games
+Former 49er All-American thrower Jon O'Neil has been competing in the Highland Games for four years.

 June 24, 2013

 Amidst the majestic, regal sound of Scottish bagpipes and festive dancers can be heard the grunts and fierce primal shouts from a highly competitive and skilled group of world-class athletes engrossed in a contest of strength and ability, all while wearing a kilt.
 This is the scene you will witness at the Highland Games, an increasingly popular festival event held throughout the United States and across the globe.

 The Highland Games are emblematic of Scottish culture and consist of exhibits, music, dancing, food, and entertainment to celebrate Scottish heritage.
 But the focal point of the event revolves around athletic competition that pays homage to unique aspects of Scottish traditions.

 One of the competitors at the Highland Games is a familiar face, former Long Beach State track and field star, Jon O'Neil.
 O'Neil was an All-American and all-conference thrower at LBSU from 1998 to 2002.
 To this day, he still holds the school records in the discus, indoor shot put and indoor weight throw, and is number two all-time in the outdoor shot put.
 The 49er alum also competed twice at the U.S. Olympic Trials in 2000 and 2004.